 By Kerry Cole, Editor of Materials Performance (MP) magazine

-Al Sarraf emphasized that corrosion prevention is inherently aligned with sustainability goals because it extends asset life, reduces material waste, and helps avoid premature failures.
+El Sarraf emphasized that corrosion prevention is inherently aligned with sustainability goals because it extends asset life, reduces material waste, and helps avoid premature failures.
 These contributions span environmental, economic, and social pillars, including reduced resource use, lower lifecycle costs, and improved safety and reliability.

 At the same time, he cautioned against an overly narrow focus on carbon reduction as the primary measure of sustainability.

-“We need to get away from the myopic view that carbon is the only measure,” Al Sarraf said.
+“We need to get away from the myopic view that carbon is the only measure,” El Sarraf said.
 “Focusing only on carbon can lead to decisions that increase waste, cost, and emissions over time.”

 Instead, he encouraged a broader lifecycle perspective when evaluating materials and corrosion management strategies.